sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 Delegated Verifiable Selection.
 As described in the Walking Onions paper, DVS allows a relay that doesn't support the requested port to instead send the client the SNIP of a relay that does.
-(In the paper, the relay uses a digest of previous messages to decide which index to
-use: Instead, we have the client send an index field.)
+(In the paper, the relay uses a digest of previous messages to decide which routing index to use: Instead, we have the client send an index field.)

 This requires changes to the BEGIN and END cell formats.
 After the "flags" field in BEGIN cells, we add an extension mechanism: